 Leadership Development Programs can dilute the impact of high-performing leaders and companies, and achieve little or even negative returns on investment.

 Businesses need to compete; they need to optimize returns to their shareholders and provide value to their customers.
 They need to relentlessly innovate.
-Business is not a forum for the soft and the fainthearted, and leadership development should not promote softness to employees at the expense of value-creation for shareholders and customers.
+Business is not a forum for the soft and the fainthearted, and leadership development strategy should not promote softness to employees at the expense of value-creation for shareholders and customers.
 The return on the $25 billion annual investment that corporate America makes in leadership development and training is negligible, says Stanford Graduate School of Business Professor, Jeffrey Pfeffer in Eilene Zimmerman’s piece in Stanford Insights, Jeffrey Pfeffer: Why the Leadership Industry has Failed.
 Despite this investment, Professor Pfeffer asserts, “Organizations are filled with disengaged, dissatisfied employees who don’t trust their leaders, and those leaders, in turn, face shortened job tenures, career derailments, and dismissals.”

 While Pfeffer’s observations are powerful, his diagnosis is weak.
 Arguing that leadership development experts focus on an ideal world promoting behaviors unsuitable and impractical for the real world, Pfeffer suggests that lying and deceiving are necessary for the real world—in fact, he posits, “We would all be better off accepting that our leaders are generally not truthful, authentic, modest, or trustworthy, largely the opposite of the message we get from the popular motivational leadership stories we hear.”
 I strongly disagree.